-The CUPW campaign among Foodora workers in Toronto is combining conventional and unconventional strategies to reach each and every gig worker where there is no fixed workplace.
+The CUPW campaign at Foodora in Toronto is combining conventional and unconventional strategies to reach each and every gig worker where there is no fixed workplace.

 Image: A Foodora worker signs a union card on their delivery bike.

 The Canadian Union of Postal Workers (CUPW) is breaking the mold of gig worker organizing, with workers who deliver restaurant food to home customers for a company called Foodora.